RetR0zHub/Machine-Learning-Application/README.md

 ### YouTube Spam Collection Dataset from the UCI Machine Learning Repository is also included but split into 5 sets

 Link to where the dataset is provided from: https://archive.ics.uci.edu/dataset/380/youtube+spam+collection

+### Also in this Repository is a dataset of all the answers provided in the questionaire

+Under the title Impact Of Phishing.xlsx